Contracts (Contractual Agreements)

-The definition of a contract is as follows:
+The definition of a contract (contractual agreement) is as follows:

 A legally binding agreement with specific terms between two or more persons or entities.

-The definition is, however, only part of the story as contracts come in many different shapes and sizes to suit all occasions.
+However, the definition is only part of the story, as contracts come in many different shapes and sizes to suit all occasions.
 It is, therefore, vital that you understand the ramifications of a contract before the agreement is finalised.

 These are a few common areas which are involved with Contract Law in England and Wales.
 This is only a brief overview.
 Contact our team for further details and legal advice.

 1) Privity of Contract